blog

 1. The MMM produces channel-level incremental revenue per period (for example, €156,000 for Meta Prospecting last week).

-2. Rule B distributes that figure across the active campaigns in the channel for the same period, applying the spend-floor rule to small campaigns and reporting their nominal share as held.
+3. Rule B distributes that figure across all active campaigns in the channel for the same period.

-The rule is a structured procedure that produces a number from inputs (channel-level incremental from the MMM, campaign-level spend and attributed ROAS from the platform) and a fixed parameter set (β, spend floor) that is held constant within a quarter.
+The rule is a structured procedure that produces a number from inputs (channel-level incremental from the MMM, campaign-level spend and attributed ROAS from the platform) and a fixed parameter set (β = 0.3) that is held constant within a quarter.
 It is not a causal measurement.
 Where the assumptions hold for a given account, the rule's output is the defensible distribution of channel-level incrementality across campaigns in that account; where the assumptions fail, the falsifiability tests above describe how to detect it.

 This article is part of a series on incrementality measurement.
 Prior pieces: The Incrementality Multiplier Is Broken and Marketing Attribution Software Is Lying to You: 792-Model Proof.